tfjmp/website/content/post/working-with-me/index.md

 MSc students should aim to complete at least one major conference paper before they graduate.
 PhD students should target at least three major conference papers before they graduate.
-Those are not official guidelines, but more serve as an indication of what a student doing "well" looks like.
+Those are not official guidelines, but serve as an indication of what a student doing "well" looks like.
-Publications are in a sense more important than the degree you will obtain and must be a core focus of your time at UBC.
+Publications are in a sense more important than the degree you will obtain and must be one of the main focus of your time at UBC.
 For example, obtaining a PhD will be the minimum requirement if you apply for an academic position, the work you have published will be the most important criteria when assessing your application.

 ## Lab Life & Service

 If you join my team you will be part of the [Department of Computer Science at UBC](https://www.cs.ubc.ca/) and in particular of the [Systopia Lab](https://systopia.cs.ubc.ca/).
 As such, there are some expectations where participation in lab life is concerned.
-You are expected to come to the lab regularly and interact with your colleagues (collaborations are very important and the interactions between graduate students are an integral part of a successful experience).
+You are expected to come to the lab regularly and interact with your colleagues (collaborations are very important and the interactions between graduate students are an integral part of a successful graduate experience).

 You are also expected to participate in the life of the lab, attend reading group sessions, and presentations.
-There is a number of positions to be filled every year, including organizing social events, maintaining our website, managing our social media presence, and more.
+There is also a number of positions to be filled every year, including organizing social events, maintaining our website, managing our social media presence, and more.
 Those activities are led by students, and it is expected that, as you become familiar with the lab, you will start participating actively.
-You may also wish to participate in department-level or university-level service as well as at the research community level (e.g. artifacts evaluation committee etc.).
+You may also wish to participate in department-level or university-level service.
+Finally, you may want to get involved with the research community by participating in different activities such as artifacts evaluation committee, shadow program committee, and program committee.
-This is also encouraged and I am happy to provide support if needed and appropriate.
+This is also encouraged and I am happy to provide support if needed and as appropriate.

-There are obviously some circumstances that may prevent you from participating to some activities or that require you to be away for some time.
+There are obviously some circumstances that may prevent you from participating.
+You may also need to be away from the lab for some time (e.g., family or health issues).
-This is perfectly fine but needs to be discussed in advance.
+This is perfectly fine but this should be discussed in advanced to ensure you have proper support (there is a number of initiative within the university to support students going through hardships).

 ## Equipment